Sajid1406/Sajid1406/README.md

-## Who am I ?
+## Who am I?
 I am a Final-year student at Bangladesh University of Business and Technology (BUBT).
 Currently doing my Bachelor's in Computer Engineering.
-I am a Python programmer With a strong background in computer science and years of experience in Python development, I have honed my skills in front-end and back-end development.
-As a Python programmer, I am well-versed in popular frameworks such as Django which enable me to create secure web applications.
-I am skilled in database management using SQL and proficient in front-end technologies like HTML, CSS, and JavaScript.
+As a Python programmer, With a strong background in computer science and years of experience in Python development, I have honed my skills in front-end and back-end development.
+I am well-versed in popular frameworks such as Django which enable me to create secure web applications and skilled in database management using SQL and proficient in front-end technologies like HTML, CSS, and JavaScript.

 <!--
 **Sajid1406/Sajid1406** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.